 Kourijima is a great place to snorkel, and you can wade out very far from shore.

-Minnajima “Croissant Island”
+3. Minnajima “Croissant Island”

 The waters here are crystal clear, and is also a great place for fish watching.
-It is also close to Nago, and you can take ferry from nearby Motobu port.
+It is also close to Nago, and you can take ferry from nearby Motobu port close to Nago.

 The swimming area is fenced off, and the whole island is surrounded by corals and fishes.
 You can explore the rest of the island on foot and get away from the crowd, or rent different water sport thingies.
 The other side of the island is not so pretty though.

-Minnajima might not be the best place if you don’t want to be surrounded by other people…
+Minnajima might not be the best place if you don’t want to be surrounded by other people.

 I think Hamahiga beach is a bit of a secret beach that only the local people know about.
 It’s close to Okinawa city on the east side of the main island of Okinawa.

 It’s not so crowded, and the water is not fenced off or as clear as some of the other beaches.

 I regret to say that I didn’t actually go to this beach to swim or hang out because we were busy doing other things that day.
-I only got to drive past it while we stopped for pictures.
+Maybe another time.

 BONUS: Sesoko beach